 The clamp is easily adjusted and also releases quickly to create a perfectly tight and firm fit.
 This feature makes it very secure and precise when you are working in a drill press.

 #9 Flooring Clamp

 Flooring clamps are large clamps that are used when a carpenter is installing flooring.
 They help hold the tongue-and-groove boards in place so that they can be pulled down securely and in the meantime, they won’t move and therefore they will be mounted exactly in place.

 They are not versatile, and this is the only function they perform, although they do it very well.
 Flooring clamps can hold more than 10 boards at a time.

 #10 G or C Clamp

 These are the most common types of clamps, used to clamp two pieces of a project together or to hold a workpiece to a table.
-They are known as G clamps or C clamps because of their shape that resembles these capital letters.
+They are known as G clamps or C clamps because of their shape which resembles these capital letters.

 The ‘C’ part of the clamp revolves around your work and a longer screw being turned to tighten the jaw and make the clamp secure.
 The screw section can usually stick to irregular surfaces because of its swivel head.